Erlitou: Conservation

 Past agricultural activities have removed some of the top levels of the ancient deposits at Erlitou.
 Construction projects continue in the three overlying villages.
-Probing excavations are made by the Institute of Archaeology prior to development, although at times construction is done without archaeological involvement.
-Several bronze vessels from the site were removed from the site by construction workers during an unsanctioned dig; these were later recovered by the Ministry of Public Security.
+Probing excavations are made by the Institute of Archaeology prior to development, while at times construction is done without archaeological involvement.
+Some bronze vessels from the site were removed from the site by construction workers during an unsanctioned dig; these were later recovered by the Ministry of Public Security.

 The Ministry of Culture and State Council declared Erlitou a national priority protected site in January 1988, while the National Cultural Heritage Administration established a National Archaeological Park at the site in 2022.
 In October 2019, the Erlitou Site Museum of the Xia Capital opened near the site.
 It exhibits over 2,000 artifacts, including 112 first-class national cultural relics, a legal designation for cultural relics exhibiting "especially important historical, artistic, or scientific value".